demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Dropbox-connector.md

 ## Capabilities
 - Access Dropbox files using the power of Semantic search
-- Retain ACLs defined by your organization
+- Retain access control lists (ACLs) defined by your organization
 - Customize your crawl frequency
 - Create workflows using this connection and plugins from Microsoft Copilot Studio